-STI Governance Authority changes SPC policy effective date
+STI Governance Authority changes SPC policy start date

 The STI Governance Authority yesterday announced a change in the effective date for their new SPC token access policy.
 This will make it easier for some service providers to certify either complete or partial SHAKEN implementation in their robocall mitigation filing.
 Here are the details.